Perhaps one of my favourite additions to my new home is our Stanley multi-fuel stove!

 Does it heat the whole mobile?

-At the moment, the stove heats the kitchen/living area, the hall and the bedroom.
+Most nights, the stove heats the kitchen/living area, the hall and the bedroom.
 [Edit: on the REALLY cold nights, we kind of wish we had the 8kw stove].
-We are yet to hang thermal-lined curtains over all doors and windows, cover up some unnecessary floor vents, and insulate the floor from underneath.
-After this is done, the stove will be able to heat the entire mobile home.
+We are yet to hang thermal-lined curtains over all doors and windows, cover up some unnecessary floor vents, and insulate the floor from underneath so that should make a difference too.

 The price for our 6.4 kilowatt stove plus all the fittings, pipes, H-cowl chimney and labour came to €1620.
 All quotes I got came in at €1500 or more.
-We went with this quote because we were getting an installer with specific experience in fitting stoves into mobile homes, and it included a Stanley stove, which is one of the best (if not the best) makes you can get.
-We also got 10 bails of briquettes thrown in!
+We got a Stanley stove, which is one of the best (if not the best) makes you can get.

 The slab of granite is extra but we were lucky that a family member was able to source it for us as a gift.